19/09/2023

 Videos

-see this page
+see dedicated page

-Consultations
+Breastfeeding Consultations

-Lactation consultants (IBCLC – DIU – CAS)
+Lactation Consultants (IBCLC – DIU – CAS)

-For specific questions about breastfeeding or special situations, lactation consultations can help you.
-Three breastfeeding consultations are reimbursed by the basic health insurance (LAMAL) in Switzerland.
+- For specific questions about breastfeeding or special situations, lactation consultations can help you.

-- Association of Swiss Lactation Consultants www.allaitement.ch
+- Association of Swiss Lactation Consultants Directory for all Switzerland

 Midwives